GhbSmwc/SMW_TowerOfHeavenFan/Readme.txt

 This fan block, when touch by the player, causes Mario to accelerate upwards.
 The longer or lower you are in the wind area while touching, the higher the player is flung upwards.
-This was inspired by askiisoft's Tower of Heaven.
+This was inspired by askiisoft's Tower of Heaven's propeller fans that sends you flying.

 How to insert: